Transfer Steps to Admission

 10 Steps to Admission

-Meet all of the Academic Requirements
+Meet all of the Admission Requirements

 Choose Your Major Carefully

 You cannot change your major during the admission process.
 Once you are admitted, your mandatory orientation, advising, and registration will all be based on the major for which you were admitted.
 After you are admitted, change of major is never guaranteed and is by petition only.
 You must also enter an alternative major on your application to SJSU.
 Transfer students may not apply as undeclared.